MichaelTong/michaeltong.github.com/about.md

 share: true
 ---

+I'm Michael Tong, and I'm a senior student in Beihang University.
 They say three times the charm, so here is another free responsive Jekyll theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.
 If you've used my previous themes most of this should be familiar territory...

 ## What HPSTR brings to the table: